 This section will only need to be completed if the student would like to appeal the decision from the previous step.
-At this point the competed paperwork should be handed to the Deputy Principal and a Review Committee (Consisting of the Principal, Deputy Principal, and a Head Teacher) will preside over the issue.
+At this point the competed paperwork should be handed to the Deputy Principal and a Review Committee (Consisting of the Principal, Deputy Principal, and a Head Teacher where possible) will preside over the issue.
 When a decision is reached the student will be informed of this decision and a copy of this decision will be given to the student.
+The final decision ultimately rests with the principal.